smnookin/smnookin.github.io/_posts/2014-11-24-the-politician-and-the-prodigy.md

 After a year off from dreaded classrooms, Nadeem returned to MIT for a graduate program in biological engineering.
 He put in hundreds of hours on the Media Lab’s laser cutters trying to create more humane and cost-efficient mousetraps for lab research.
 In fact, he created a trap that’s nearly a hundredth of the cost of current enclosures.
 “If I wanted to go make a fortune right now, I could go help people test on animals cheaply,” says Nadeem, who only eats meat if it meets the Muslim standard of halal.
 “But I obviously would never want to do that.”

-Nadeem started danger!awesome with Ali when he should’ve been writing his master’s thesis and continuing on to the doctoral program.
+Nadeem started danger!awesome with Ali when he should’ve been writing his Master’s thesis and continuing on to the doctoral program.
 But he decided not to turn in his thesis or stay in biological engineering.
-“I was told by people around me, just submit anything and we'll approve it,” he says.
+“I was told by people around me, 'Just submit anything and we'll approve it,'” he says.
 “That was uncomfortable.”

 ![nadeem activism small.png](/_posts/nadeem activism small.png)
 _(Photo courtesy of Nadeem Mazen.)_